nemequ/portable-snippets/clock/README.md

 # Clock

 **WARNING**: This header is nowhere near ready for widespread adoption.
-Testing, however, would be greatly appreciated.
+Testing, however, would be greatly appreciated (especially on non-Linux platforms).

 This header provides a way to access time information.
 It's basically a more portable version of `clock_gettime` with fewer supported